 Here’s what I found:

 A Chance to Develop Social Skills – Mommy and Me Class offers a chance to develop social skills while playing with other children.
 We wanted something more productive than him watching me yell at the TV during Trump Rallies on CNN.
-Our goal was for him to learn childlike behavior not childish behavior.
+Our goal was for him to learn childlike behavior, not childish behavior.

 Dads Go to Mommy and Me Class Too– This was my biggest concern.
 Playing nicely with the other children or adapting to the program, were minor details.

 I had no idea what was waiting for me.
-Would the women go to the ladies room together, like when we go out with friends?
+Would the women go to the ladies’ room together, like when we go out with friends?
 Would I hear the hellish childbirth war stories, about who needed more stitches or had more tearing?
 Would it be a group of women in Capri pants sipping wine while the kids played?

 Not knowing what to expect I packed a cooler with a six-pack.
 I know what some of you are thinking, but it was light beer.
 I didn’t want to give the wrong impression on the first day.
 Image my surprise when there were two other dads were in class—they passed on the cold one I offered them.

 You Will Channel Your Parents – Like every parent, I thought, I’d be more laid-back than my parents were.
 That theory went flying out the window midway through the first class.
 Cristian playing with orange play doh right after munching on orange goldfish during snack time had me channeling my Dad big time.
-I could imagine the smile on his face as I pried the baby’s mouth open five or six times making sure the only thing he was chomping on were goldfish.
+I could imagine the smile on his face as I pried the baby’s mouth open five or six times making sure the only thing he was chomping on was goldfish.

 Someone Needs a Nap, the Baby Could Use One Too – Cristian loved the class although it usually ran into his nap time.
-I could relate, chasing him around class, keeping paint or shaving cream off both of us and making sure he didn’t gobble up another kid’s snack who would have thought he loved veggie straws, was exhausting (See the section on Channeling Your Parents).
-Many times we both needed a nap when we got home from class.
+I could relate, chasing him around class, keeping paint or shaving cream off both of us, and making sure he didn’t gobble up another kid’s snack who would have thought he loved veggie straws, was exhausting (See the section on Channeling Your Parents).
+Many times, we both needed a nap when we got home from class.